cosminseceleanu/tutorials/elastic-apm-java/docs/index.md

 ### APM Server Configuration

-In the APM Server configuration we need to configure input and output of the server.
-For input we specify the host and port where the HTTP Api will run, and for the output we set Elasticsearch hosts.
+In the APM Server configuration we need to configure the input and the output of the server.
+For the iniput, we need to specify the host and port where the HTTP API will run, and for the output we set Elasticsearch hosts.

 Also, we will configure APM Server to automatically setup APM indices, dashboards and other things in Kibana, for this we just set Kibana uri and enable the following flag `setup.dashboards.enabled`.